DynAIkon-Ltd/DynAIkonTrap/docs/source/tuning.rst

    :class: note

-   This dictates the processing pipeline DynAikonTrap will use, information about each pipeline may be found in :doc:`../how-it-works`, for a low-powered HD resolution video camera trap, choose the LOW_POWER option.
+   This dictates the processing pipeline DynAikonTrap will use, information about each pipeline may be found in :doc:`pipelines`, for a low-powered HD resolution video camera trap, choose the LOW_POWER option.

 .. admonition:: Framerate